wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 Although the paper assumes LRU as the replacement algorithm, any algorithm is feasible as long as it ranks pages in the main memory and selects the lowest score candidate as victim.

+The paper proposes a dictionary-based compression algorithm tuned for common page layouts.
+The paper identifies potential problems with classical compression algorithm such as LZ as incorrectly assuming in-memory data structires and arrays would tend to contain literal repetitions of previously seen tokens in the near future, which is usually the case with human readable text since only a subset of characters and words would occur within a small window of the text.